brunexgeek/bouncer/README.md

 ## Monitoring the log with fail2ban

-You can use the information contained in the *net-bouncer*'s log to let *fail2ban* block the addresses of the machines that fell for the honeypot.
-I'm assuming you have fail2ban installed and working in your environment.
-For details about the configuration, check the official *fail2ban* documentation.
+You can use the information from the *net-bouncer*'s log to instruct *fail2ban* to block the IP addresses of machines that triggered the honeypot.
+I assume you already have *fail2ban* installed and operational in your environment.
+For detailed configuration instructions, refer to the official *fail2ban* documentation.

-First you need a filter that will match the correct lines in the log.
-Create the file `filter.d/net-bouncer.conf` in the *fail2ban* configuration directory (usually `/etc/fail2ban`) with the following content:
+First, set up a filter that correctly identifies the relevant lines in your log.
+To do this, create a file named `filter.d/net-bouncer.conf` in the *fail2ban* configuration directory (usually located at `/etc/fail2ban`).
+Here’s the content for that file:

 ```
 [Definition]